IngeniuxCorp/ingeniux-cms-mcp-server/docs/cline-setup-guide.md

 ## Prerequisites

 - Node.js 18+ installed
-- Cline extension for VsCode installed
+- Cline Extension for VsCode installed
 - Access to an Ingeniux CMS instance
 - OAuth client credentials for your CMS